-- Quality Underlayment is highly recommended.
-It can help smooth out minor subfloor imperfections, provide moisture protection over all subfloors and have added insulation and sound control properties. - NOTE: Some acoustical "vapor retarder" underlayments have limits of moisture protection and are not a substitute for a 6 mil polyethylene moisture barrier.
-Underlayments that have a water vapor permeance of 0.1 perm or less when tested in accordance with ASTM E96 can be used in place of 6 mil poly sheeting. - We recommend the following underlayments to maintain your manufacturer's warranty and provide moisture protection QuietWalk Max (10056877), QuietWalk Versa (10056873) and EcoSilencer Max (10056803). - LL offers a wide variety of underlayments, please call 1-800-366-4204 or see your local store for recommendations.
+Underlayment padding ishighly recommended if not pre-attached.
+Quality underlayments can help smooth out minor subfloor imperfections, provide moisture protection over wood subfloors and have added insulation and sound control properties.
+For installations over concrete, underlayments offering moisture protection have limits and are not a substitute for a 6 mil polyethylene moisture barrier, unless the Underlayment has a water vapor permeance of 0.1 perm of less when tested in accordance with ASTM E96.

+LL offers a wide variety of underlayments, please call 1-800-366-4204 or see you local store for recommendations.